 In ancient Samaritan villages, the water well was an important gathering place.
 Often centrally located, the well provided the basic sustenance for life.
 It was a place where women encountered one another to draw water and share their lives.
 Most importantly, as described in the Gospel of John, Chapter 4, Jesus encountered the Samaritan woman at the well and spiritually healed her.
 It is in this spirit that The Well was born.

-The primary focus of The Well is on cultivating a “culture of encounter,” a phrase Pope Francis has stressed throughout his pontificate.
+The primary focus of The Well is on cultivating a “culture of encounter.”
 In this culture of encounter, we are all encouraged to do as Jesus did: encounter others in community through our participation in the Body of Christ.
 Little by little, these encounters have the have the power to become apostolic.
 A friend leads a woman toward Christ.
 That woman then helps more friends grow in the life of the Church.
 Those friends then go forth and do more of the same.
 Collectively, these women help evangelize and sanctify the families, neighborhoods, and communities in which we live.
 Think it can’t be done?
 We have the example of the woman at the well who once upon a time started a similar movement and serves as The Well’s inspiration.

 The Well is guided by three core values: